transmission/transmission/docs/Scripts.md

  * [wiki:Scripts/Scheduler Bandwidth Scheduler]

 ## contrib/scripts
-Tomas Carnecky (aka wereHamster) is maintaining a set of scripts in his [https://github.com/wereHamster/transmission/tree/master/contrib/scripts/ GitHub repository].
+Tomas Carnecky (aka wereHamster) is maintaining a set of scripts in his [GitHub repository](https://github.com/wereHamster/transmission/tree/master/contrib/scripts/ ).

-Falk Husemann (aka hxgn) is maintaining scripts in his [https://falkhusemann.de/category/tcp_ip/transmission-tcp_ip/ blog].
+Falk Husemann (aka hxgn) is maintaining scripts in his [blog](https://falkhusemann.de/category/tcp_ip/transmission-tcp_ip/).

-Oguz wrote [https://oguzarduc.blogspot.com/2012/05/transmission-quit-script-in-php.html on his blog] a PHP script to stop Transmission after it finishes downloading and seeding.
+Oguz wrote [on his blog](https://oguzarduc.blogspot.com/2012/05/transmission-quit-script-in-php.html) a PHP script to stop Transmission after it finishes downloading and seeding.
 Scripts which have not yet been ported and may not work with the latest version:
  * https://pastebin.com/QzVxQDtM: Bash - (cron)script to keep a maximum number of torrents running; starting and pausing torrents as necessary
  * https://github.com/jaboto/Transmission-script - (cron)script set network limits according to the number of clients in the network